leios/space-junk/src/content/lars_2.md

 Me: "See you soon."

-I then sat next to the blocks and dangled my feet into the water, just listening to Jake splashing around while creating ripples with my toes in my lane.
+I then sat next to the blocks and dangled my feet into the water.
+For a moment, I just listened to Jake splashing around while creating ripples with my toes in my lane.
 When he got to the wall he looked towards me for a second before checking to see if you had left.
-He then sighed and said, "How about a technique day?"
+He then looked a little defeated and scratched at the back of his neck before turning to me and saying, "How about a technique day?"
 So we worked on butterfly and sidestroke a bit before getting out.

 Apparently, he had already been swimming for 2 hours by the time I got there and was looking for some sort of cooldown.
 But a cooldown for him was rather intense for me.
-I am sure he is still way faster than anyone else on the island.
+I know everyone is older now, but I am sure he is still way faster than anyone else on the island.
-I know everyone is older now, but I can't imagine Jake has stopped swimming.
 In fact, I bet that right now the two of you are at the pool goofing around.

 After my shower, I met Jake outside of the locker rooms.
 He began asking me very specific questions about how I got the goggles to work.
-I don't remember all the questions he asked, but I do distinctly remember that some of them were already solved by the time I found the blueprints.
+I don't remember all the questions he asked, but several of them were already solved by the time I had found the blueprints.
-I'm not entirely sure who modified the design before me, but I would guess it was either you or Grampa Jeb.
+I'm not entirely sure who modified the design without telling Jake, but I would guess it was either you or Grampa Jeb.
+Probably you, to be honest.

 At some point, we ended up at the dock, just talking about life.
 I asked a bit about his research.
 He asked a bit about mine.
 Then he started talking about you.
-He said, "Your dad is special.
+"Your dad is special.
 He does things.
 No matter what you throw at him, he'll do it.
 And he always does a good job.
-Do you know how hard it is to do a good job at *everything*.
+Do you know how hard it is to do a good job at *everything*?
 He's never the best, but second place.
 Second place is incredible when you think about it."

 There wasn't much to say other than, "Yeah, I guess that's why he basically runs this place."